How to Become an Eco-Friendly Salon

 1. Only Sell and Use Recyclable Products

 Did you know over 16 billion pounds of plastic leak into our ocean waters yearly?1 With the world’s population increasing, this number is only projected to increase.
 Plastic in our oceans is something to be concerned about not only because of its detrimental effects on animal life and vital ecosystems but also on our health.

 Most plastics, recyclable or not, contain Bisphenol-A (BPA) and Phthalates.

-These materials are known to disrupt the reproductive systems of humans, cause congenital disabilities, and in some studies even cancer and weight gain.
-However, some plastics are less likely to contain both Phthalates and BPA, and you can quickly identify them by looking at the recycle codes located at the bottom of the containers.
+These materials are known to disrupt the reproductive systems of humans, cause congenital disabilities and in some studies even cancer and weight gain.
+However, some plastics are less likely to contain both Phthalates and BPA.
+You can quickly identify them by looking at the recycle codes located at the bottom of the containers.
 To become an eco-friendly salon, you should put recycling at the top of your list and use only glass salon products when you can.

 2. Offer Products with No Animal-Tested or Animal-Derived Ingredients

 Over 100 million animals a year die from animal testing and millions more are captured and caged for the sole purpose of animal testing.
 Not only is this cruel to animals, but this could also pose sustainability concerns in areas of the world where animals are captured.
 Disrupting the balance of nature in the name of animal testing is both risky and more expensive than non-animal testing.
 It is best to choose salon products that do not support animal testing, such as products endorsed by People for the Ethical Treatment of Animals (PETA).
 For example, Simply Organic Beauty offers cruelty-free salon products that are recognized by PETA and has a strict company ethos that does not allow them to carry products tested on animals.